maxiherzog/uat-plugin/README.md

 Keep in mind that this generates 5 filetypes: _.cpg, .dbf, .prj, .shp, .shx_ If you set this Tool up on a server, you might consider running this very rarely, because the infra_score won't change much over time.

-## No files?
-We have example data
-We ran the analysis for a city in Germany: Heidelberg You can use the grid file found in `assets`.

-Feel also free to use the hand-crafted `tagweights.csv`.

-You can see the result [here](http://wirvsvirus.lpk-server.de/).

 ## Generating the Shape File
 If you got your files(especially the _.shp and .shx_) you can generate the final scores by executing